ArjunRekhi/SCM_project/README.md

-Library Management System
+# Library Management System

-Various features of the management system are:
+## Various features of the management system are:

--Login System
+* Login System

--Login options
+* Login options

--Books of various branches
+* Books of various branches

--Add, modify, view and delete books
+* Add, modify, view and delete books

--Issue book
+* Issue book

--Re-issue book
+* Re-issue book

--Return book
+* Return book

--Changing password
+* Changing password

--Fine charging system
+* Fine charging system

-Collaborartion
+## Collaborartion

--No one can push directly in the master branch except manager.
+* No one can push directly in the master branch except manager.

--All contributors work on separate branches

--All contributors create a pull request to merge their code
+* All contributors create a pull request to for their code to be merged

--All merging takes place in separate branch.
+* All merging takes place in separate branch.

+## Collaborators
+Aayush Kumar(AayushKumar2000)

+Anurag Pachauri(anuragpachauri)

+Ajay Kumar Tyagi(AjayKumarTyagi)